 A. Text is compatible with assistive technology.
-Pass Additional Information: Text was allowed to increase and decrease with the use of percentages, pages 10-20.
+Pass Additional Information: Regular text and images were easily zoomed in (to 200%) and out (to 33%) with out any disruptive altercation to either text or images (Chps.
+5, 11, 16, 24, 29).
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: Colors can be changed but font styles are restricted, pages: 20-50.
+Fail Additional Information: 0/5 chapters passed.
+Using Care for Your Eyes on Google Chrome, font and background did not change color when nightmode was selected (Chapters evaluated 1, 13, 19, 24, 30).